Is Paul Finebaum running for Senate? What to know about rumors of ESPN departure for Alabama politics

 Is Paul Finebaum running for U.S. Senate?

-Finebaum has not officially decided to run for U.S. Senate, but he told OutKick he is "considering it."
+Finebaum has decided to not run for U.S. Senate.
+He had previously told OutKick he was "considering it."

 He took a new interest in the opportunity after recently retired Auburn head coach Bruce Pearl shared that he would not run.
 There is an open seat in the Senate as former Auburn football head coach Tommy Tuberville is leaving to run for Governor of Alabama.